PriyanshuPaul79/RadioAtlas/README.md

 2. Search or filter radio stations by genre, language, or bitrate.
 3. Choose a station from the filtered results and start listening!
 4. View the station's location on a map and add it to your favorites for future listening.
+5. Try the "Radio Roulette" feature to discover new stations.
+6. Check out the "You Might Also Like" recommendations based on your selected station.

 ## Country Images

 Country images are stored in the `assets` folder.
-The application has been updated to use a new set of map-style images with a consistent visual style for all countries.
+The application currently uses globe-style images for countries.

+The file naming convention for country images is:
+- `globe_India.jpg`
+- `globe_canada.png`
+- `globe_brazil.jpg`
+- `globe_uk.png`
+- `globe_germany.png`

-If you're setting up the application for the first time or want to update the country images, please refer to the `IMAGE_REPLACEMENT_INSTRUCTIONS.md` file for detailed instructions on how to prepare and install the new images.
+If you want to update the country images to the new map-style images, please refer to the `IMAGE_REPLACEMENT_INSTRUCTIONS.md` file for detailed instructions on how to prepare and install the new images.

-The application will attempt to use the new map-style images first, and fall back to the legacy globe-style images if the new ones are not available.
+## Offline Mode

+RadioAtlas includes an offline caching feature that allows you to use the app without an internet connection after the first load:

+1. When you first select a country, the app fetches station data from the Radio Browser API.
+2. This data is automatically saved to a local cache file in the `cache` directory.
+3. If you later use the app without an internet connection, it will load the cached data.
+4. You can manually refresh the data by clicking the "🔄 Refresh Data" button when online.

 ## API